projectbuendia/buendia/tools/iso/README.md

 3. Boot the Intel NUC or other system from the USB media.
 If the NUC doesn't automatically boot from USB, you can press F10 during startup to select the boot device.
 4. The Debian installer menu should appear.
 Choose "Install" (not the default, "Graphical install", which leads to a kernel panic).
 5. Enter the wireless network and password when prompted.
 (If the machine has an Ethernet connection to a network with a DHCP server, it should set up networking automatically and skip this step.)
 6. For all the prompts related to disk partitioning and boot loader, you can just press Enter to use the default option.
-7. The installer typically takes 5 to 10 minutes to run, depending on your network speed, and download 300–400 MB of additional software.
+7. The installer typically takes 5 to 10 minutes to run, depending on your network speed, and will download 300–400 MB of additional software.
 8. You will be prompted to remove the installer media and reboot.
 When the system reboots, it will take about a minute to finish configuring the system; a login prompt may be shown before this is complete.
 9. If you want to watch for OpenMRS to come up, you can log into the console as `buendia` or `root` with the password `buendia`, and run the command `tail -f /var/log/buendia/buendia-warmup.log` (this shows you the log of the warmup task, which runs once a minute).
-10. After a couple minutes, the OpenMRS console will be available at `http://localhost:9000/openmrs/`.
+10. After a couple minutes, the OpenMRS web application will be available at `http://localhost:9000/openmrs/`.
 If you've installed to a NUC and have a `buendia` Wi-Fi network, the server will be available at `http://10.18.0.50:9000/openmrs/`.

 ## Building the Installer